jgolden36/jgolden36.github.io/_pages/publications.md

 ### Commodity Markets LLM-based Futures Forecasting.
 (With Dikshya Mohanty and Khushboo Singh.)

+Commodity markets are inherently more physically-driven and information based than equities markets.
+The knowledge requirements in commodities has typically made these markets more reliant on text-based information than other markets are.
+A cottage industry exists of economists using text data to understand commodity market movements.
+New transformer-based architectures have revolutionized the practice of natural language processing.
+However, many commodities predictions trained on news sources suffer from a lack of validity due to an inability to separate fact from opinion in news reports.
+Our paper solves this problem by utilizing the government reports commonly published in commodity markets to train a transformer-based model on a form of text ground truth and then fine-tuning the model on news reports.
+The model is tested on news reports from out of the sample, and results are reported.

 ### The International Determinants of Shareholder Disagreement.
 (With Alexis Anagnostopoulos and Eva Carceles-Poveda)

 ### Industrial Policies in a Market with Environmental Externalities: Evidence from the Chinese Solar Panel Industry.
 (With Yiyi Zhou and Xiangjun Ma.)